Brown rot of stone fruits

 - To prevent developing fungicide-resistant strains of the disease-causing fungi, don't use a complete spray program of any one particular fungicide.
 Refer to Fungicide Resistance Action Committee (FRAC) guidelines for more information.

-- Control insect pests (especially Carpophilus beetles) that injure the fruit and that can also vector (transmit) the disease-causing fungi.
+- Control insect pests (especially Carpophilus beetles) that injure the fruit and that can also spread the disease-causing fungi.

 - Apply post-harvest treatments for brown rot control as soon as possible after harvest.